Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 drpaul854 replied to StandIn's topic in Meeting - Cost sharing

 Regarding the 800-850 Baht rides to BKK airport - I have found impossible to get this rate for an early morning ride.
 They count on turn arounds who drop off Bkk to Pattaya passengers and there seem to be no 8AM rides available from Pattaya to BKK.
 Also never trust the taxi/car stand salesmne/women who tell you tolls are included in your price.
-Both times I "went" for this I got limited English speaker drivers who knew nothing about this pre-paid toll deal - even when written on the receipt (which they could not read anyway and which I could not make a big deal over when trying to catch -
+Both times I "went" for this I got limited English speaker drivers who knew nothing about this pre-paid toll deal - even when written on the receipt (which they could not read anyway and which I could not make a big deal over when trying to catch a plane.
+But that said - I have never had a ride not show up at my hotel when prebooked from one of the taxi/ride stands. -

 Direct Taxi Service 1,200 baht to pattaya